vuhung16au/MachineLearning-GenAI/AI-Agent-MCP-Tutorial/README.md

 }
 ```

-- (Refer to prompt.md) Setup environment with the help of Agent Mode.
-A sample reponse can be found at `Prompt1-Response-Sample-Grok.md`
+- (Refer to `Prompt.md`) Setup the development environment with the help of the Agent.
+A sample response can be found at `Prompt1-Response-Sample-Grok.md`
-- Feed the Agent with the list of features (or user stories) you want to implement, grab a coffee (this can take a while)
+- Feed the Agent with the list of features (or user stories) you want to implement, grab a coffee (this can take a !)
 - Boom!
 It is done.
 Happy fixing with AI- Generated codes.

 # Agent in Action